saguilarDevel/schc-sigfox/fragmentation_examples/fragmentation_examples.md

           |<--------- ACK, W=1, C=1 ---------| C=1
         (End)
 ```
-(*) There can be problems detecting the losts of fragments in the last window.
+(*) There can be problems detecting the lost fragments in the last window.

 #### Case 6: ACK is lost